JonasKruckenberg/imagetools/packages/rollup/README.md

 A toolbox of import directives for [rollup](https://rollupjs.org) that import and transform your image at compile-time.
 All of the image transformations are powered by [sharp](https://sharp.pixelplumbing.com).

+## Deprecated

+This plugin has been deprecated in favor of [`vite-imagetools`](https://github.com/JonasKruckenberg/imagetools) and will no longer be updated. `vite-imagetools` had 1000x as much usage as this library, so we will be focusing all of our efforts there.
+While Rollup is great for bundling libraries, [Vite](https://vitejs.dev/) is a better choice for building web applications, and so we recommend that users of this library migrate to [Vite](https://vitejs.dev/).

 ## Features

 - **🚀 Output modern formats**